smhxx/git-log-as-object/README.md

 ## Usage

-### gitLog(dir?: string, startRef?: string, endRef?: string, includeKeys?: string[]): Promise<Commit[]>
+### gitLog(options?: Options): Promise<Commit[]>

 Asynchronously fetches the metadata of all commits within a particular reference range.

 #### Parameters

- * **dir**: The path to the root directory of a git repository.
-Defaults to `process.cwd()`.
- * **startRef**: A reference string, such as a commit hash or tag name, which designates the beginning of the range (exclusive.)
-If not defined, all ancestors of endRef will be listed.
- * **endRef**: A reference string, such as a commit hash or tag name, which designates the end of the range (inclusive.)
-If not defined, endRef will be assumed to be 'HEAD'.
- * **includeKeys**: An optional array of strings which, if given, specify additional properties to include in the resulting object.
-(See *Commit Format* section below.)
-Note that requesting additional properties, particularly `diff`, may impose an undesirable performance penalty; in general, only properties which will actually be used should be included.
+ * **options**: An object containing optional arguments to the function.
+See "Options Parameter" below.

 #### Return

 A Promise for an array of Commit objects containing the metadata of each commit in the range.
 (See *Commit Format* below.)

-### gitLogSync(dir?: string, startRef?: string, endRef?: string, includeKeys?: string[]): Commit[]
+### gitLogSync(options?: Options): Commit[]

 Synchronously fetches the metadata of all commits within a particular reference range.

 #### Parameters

+ * **options**: An object containing optional arguments to the function.
+See "Options Parameter" below.

+#### Return

+An array of Commit objects containing the metadata of each commit in the range.
+(See *Commit Format* below.)

+## Options Parameter

+The Options object has the following properties, all of which may be `undefined`:

  * **dir**: The path to the root directory of a git repository.
 Defaults to `process.cwd()`.
  * **startRef**: A reference string, such as a commit hash or tag name, which designates the beginning of the range (exclusive.)
 If not defined, all ancestors of endRef will be listed.
  * **endRef**: A reference string, such as a commit hash or tag name, which designates the end of the range (inclusive.)
 If not defined, endRef will be assumed to be 'HEAD'.
  * **includeKeys**: An optional array of strings which, if given, specify additional properties to include in the resulting object.
 (See *Commit Format* section below.)
 Note that requesting additional properties, particularly `diff`, may impose an undesirable performance penalty; in general, only properties which will actually be used should be included.

-#### Return

-An array of Commit objects containing the metadata of each commit in the range.
-(See *Commit Format* below.)

 ## Commit Format